DOSAYGO-Research/cornice/README.md

 ## License

 Cornice is distributed under the Apache License 2.0.
 Check out the LICENSE file for details.
-You’re free to experiment, adapt, and improve it for your secure hash building adventures!
+You’re free to experiment, adapt, and improve it for your hash building adventures!

 ---